draisy/draisy.github.io/source/_posts/2014-12-07-its-all-stacked-up.markdown

   <img src="http://i.imgur.com/sr4Nnlc.jpg"/>
 </div>

 So how can you actually implement the stack structure while using two queues?
 My first thought was to simply push each element into both the stack and the first queue at the same time.
-Then when we call pop, the program dequeue the n-1 elements from queue1 into queue2, and we would be left with just one final element on queue1 which you could pop to achieve the same result like calling pop on stack.
+Then when we call pop, the program will dequeue the n-1 elements from queue1 into queue2, and we would be left with just one final element on queue1 which you could pop to achieve the same result like calling pop on stack.

 OK...maybe?
 But then I thought of the follow up: what if you call pop twice in a row?
 How do you access the n-2nd element as well?
 You would essentially have one empty queue and another still in FIFO order at that point in time.
 You would either need to tell your program that queue1 is now queue2 and vice versa (so that we would pop from the filled queue and push into the empty one), or immediately return the elements from queue2 to queue1 after the operation.